 Students pay the tuition and fees at the school where they are in residence.
 Dual Degree students will pay SIPA tuition and fees in their first year, and FGV tuition and fees in their second.
 Students must be enrolled in Columbia University health insurance or have comparable insurance coverage when they are at Columbia during their first year.

-For students needing U.S. federal student aid for both years, they should contact SIPA financial aid to begin the process.
+Students needing U.S. federal student aid for both years should contact SIPA Financial Aid to begin the process.

 FGV: varies depending on the program